rng-guy/NFSMWBartender/README.txt

 ── ■ │ "BASIC" FEATURE SET │ ■ ────────────────────────────────────────────────────────────────────

+Before you use this feature set, see the "LIMITATIONS" section further below.

 This feature set LETS YOU CHANGE (per Heat level)
  • at which distance and how quickly you can get busted,
  • how long it takes to fill the "EVADE" bar and enter "COOLDOWN" mode,